mit-gfx/CDFG-website/collections/_team/kui-wu.md

 title: Kui Wu
 ---

-**[Kui Wu](http://www.cs.utah.edu/~kwu/)** joined us in 2019 summer, after obtaining his Ph.D. in Cmoputer Science from University of Utah.
+**[Kui Wu](http://www.cs.utah.edu/~kwu/)** joined us in 2019 summer, after obtaining his Ph.D. in Computer Science from University of Utah.
 Kui is helping us in multiple projects with his simulation and knitting expertise.